Shivranjani Singh

 Shivranjani Shakti Singh popularly known by her stage name Shivi (born 27 August 1994) is an Indian playback singer.
 She gained notice at the age of 14 when she won Hannah Montana – The Big Pop Star Dream, a reality-television singing-contest on Disney Channel, in 2008.
 Her Bollywood career began with the song "Solah Baras ki" for the 2013 film, Sixteen.
 She then went on to sing in various other Bollywood films like Welcome to Karachi, Baankey Ki Crazy Baraat, Dee Saturday Night, Angry Young Man and Hate Story 3.
 However, she came into prominence with the release of her song "Oh Boy" from the movie Kyaa Kool Hain Hum 3.
+She also made adlib feature in Yo Yo Honey Singh's Pankhudi song.
+She also featured in 51 Glorious Days album of Yo Yo Honey Singh with "I'm in Love With You" track.

 Life and career

 Early life (1994–2008)

 Shivranjani was born and raised in Himachal Pradesh, Mandi district, later moving to Mumbai.
 She belongs to Himachal Pradesh with Mandi being her hometown.
 Her father, Shakti Singh, had a musical background with a few albums and Bollywood releases during a varied career as a cricketer and government official.
 Her mother, Mala Singh, is a business woman with many awards for her green-entrepreneurship.

 Shivranjani had always excelled at singing, dancing and acting during her schooling.
 She started considering singing as a career when she participated in a 2008 reality-television singing-contest, Hannah Montana – The Big Pop Star Dream, on Disney Channel.
 She emerged as the winner amongst 2 lakh (200,000) participants from across India.
 Among her prizes was a trip to Los Angeles to meet the cast of Hannah Montana and see the shooting of an episode, and a Gibson guitar signed by Miley Cyrus.
 Shivranjani met Miley Cyrus on her birthday (27 August).
 She was also featured on the cover of Disney Adventures magazine and shot a music video which aired on Disney Channel.